ismail-yilmaz/Job/README.md

 ---

-For more advanced control or performance-critical scenarios, refer to Ultimate++'s `CoWork` or traditional threading constructs like `Thread`.
+For more advanced control or performance-critical scenarios, refer to U++'s `CoWork` or traditional threading constructs like `Thread`.